Cultivate Your Agribusiness Career

 Choose ONE of the following ethics courses:

 Course Description Credits CO 315This course examines the ethical issues surrounding the role of verbal and nonverbal communication in distinguishing human participation in society.
 Students are asked to think critically about the range of issues germane to communication from a variety of normative perspectives.
 Prerequisite: junior standing or consent of the instructor.
 4 PH 216An introduction to the ethical theories needed to examine various ethical issues in computing such as privacy, security, reliability, responsibility, intellectual property, and freedom of expression.
 Examples illustrating important concepts are drawn from both the past and current media.
 A brief history and overview of computing is provided so that prerequisite courses in computer science are not needed other than familiarity with current popular applications software.
-4 PH 315Consideration of the problem of determining the rules which should govern the relationship between industry and government, a company and its customers, and management and employees.
+4 MG 315Consideration of the problem of determining the rules which should govern the relationship between industry and government, a company and its customers and management and employees.
 4 Course Description Credits AG 111Survey of emerging issues in the food and agricultural industry, including: 1) geography of food production and consumption; 2) human agricultural and natural resource relations; 3) agriculture in the United States and abroad; 4) modern agribusiness; 5) food, agriculture, and natural resources policy; 6) ethical and legal implications; and 7) role and impact of science and technology.
 4 AG 211The role of agricultural business in the economy.
 Introductory economic and business principles and their application to the solution of agricultural problems.
 Corequisite: EC 105 or equivalent.
 4 AG 320Fundamental concepts for financial management decisions in agricultural/farm businesses.
 Emphasis is on financial statement analysis of profitability, efficiency, liquidity, repayment capacity, risk, leverage, growth, capital budgeting, investment decisions, farmland bid price determination, and farm real estate appraisal.
 Financial markets and credit institutions serving the agricultural sector are also addressed.
 Prerequisites: AG 211 or equivalent, AC 231, and EC 105.
-4 AG 321Marketing concepts, techniques, and management of the U.S. marketing system from agricultural production, agribusiness, and traditional business perspectives.
-Prerequisite: AG 211 or equivalent.
+4 AG 321Marketing concepts, techniques and management of the U.S. marketing system from agricultural production, agribusiness and traditional business perspectives.
 4 AG 340Economic principles are applied to the management of farms using budgeting system analysis, record analysis, financial management, and lease analysis.
 Students develop expertise in evaluating and making decisions like those faced by farm operators and managers.
 Prerequisite: AG 211 or equivalent and EC 105.
 4 AG 463/464A practical application of theoretical skills in actual job-related situations.
 May be repeated for a maximum of six hours.
 Open to sophomore, junior and senior majors.
 Prerequisite: Consent of the instructor.
 2 AG 491This course will serve as the capstone course for all senior-level students majoring in Agribusiness Management.
 In addition, a strong emphasis will be placed on undergraduate research.
 Specifically, students will be asked to research relevant agribusiness topics from either the social scientific or humanistic perspectives during the semester and formally present their scholarly findings.
 As part of the capstone experience in this course, students will be asked to synthesize their previous coursework and critically reflect on their experiences in the Agribusiness Management program.
 Prerequisite: senior standing or consent of the instructor.
 4

 To qualify for admission to Illinois College Online, applicants must: